NAP Consistency in Local SEO: Why It Matters

 Ongoing NAP Management: Don’t Let It Slip

-NAP consistency isn’t a one-time fix—it requires ongoing maintenance.
-New listings appear regularly, platforms change their formatting requirements, and business information naturally evolves over time.
+NAP accuracy isn’t a one-time fix, it requires ongoing maintenance.
+New listings appear regularly, platforms change their data, and business information naturally evolves over time.

-We take care of your ongoing NAP management as part of our Google My Business optimisation and management services.
+We take care of your ongoing NAP management as part of our Google My Business optimization and management services.

 Quarterly Deep Audits